LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ccomsafearray-class.md

 ### <a name="parameters"></a>Paramètres

 *psaSrc*<br/>
-Un pointeur vers le `SAFEARRAY` structure.
+Pointeur vers la `SAFEARRAY` structure.

 ### <a name="return-value"></a>Valeur de retour